 3. Integration and automation

 So you got your central hub up and running.
 Now you need to start storing files there.
-One good way making sure this is done is by integrating it into your work routines, to make sure that no one forgets to upload that one document they are working on.
+One good way to make sure this is done is by integrating it into your work routines, to make sure that no one forgets to upload that one document they are working on.

 Another way of making sure this happens is through automation.
-Some services allow for automatic upload of certain files and documents.
-Beware that you will need to have a lot of background metadata set-up before this can be done, to make sure that documents are stored in the correct position.
+Some services allow for the automatic upload of certain files and documents.
+Beware that you will need to have a lot of background metadata set up before this can be done, to make sure that documents are stored in the correct position.

 Infographic: 4 steps to automate enterprise data management